paulbradish/awesome-digital-marketing/README.md

 __Data Analytics__ is the process of examining datasets to draw conclusions about the information they contain.
 Such analysis is often used by digital marketers to tell a story of the customer journey and to push data-driven marketing decisions surrounding content, features, and campaign efficacy.
 ### Analytics resources
+* [Cross Validated](https://stats.stackexchange.com/) - A question and answer site for people interested in statistics, machine learning, data analysis, data mining, and data visualization.
 * [Occam's Razor](https://www.kaushik.net/avinash/) - Web analytics blog authored by longtime digital marketing evangelist @google, Avinash Kaushik.
+* [r/Analytics](https://www.reddit.com/r/analytics/) - Dedicated to web analytics, data and business analytics.
+A great subreddit to discuss analysis of data, learning of skills and implementation of web analytics.
 ### Analytics services
 * [Adobe Analytics](https://business.adobe.com/products/analytics/adobe-analytics.html) - Adobe Analytics lets you mix, match, and analyze data from any digital point in the customer journey.
 With in-depth analysis, versatile reporting, and predictive intelligence, you get the insightful foundation you need to build better customer experiences.
 * [Google Analytics](https://analytics.google.com) - A web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand.
 Google launched the service in November 2005 after acquiring Urchin.